kasyrm/flutter_wechat_assets_picker/README.md

 ### Customize with your own type or UI

 `AssetPickerBuilderDelegate`, `AssetPickerViewerBuilderDelegate`, `AssetPickerProvider` and `AssetPickerViewerProvider` are all exposed and overridable.
-You can extend them and use your own type with generic type `<A: Asset, P: Path>`, then implement abstract methods.
-See the `Custom` page in the example which has an implementation based on `<File, Directory>` types.
+You can extends them and use your own type with generic type <A: Asset, P: Path>, then implement abstract methods.
+See the `Custom` page in the example which implements a picker with <File, Directory>.

 ## Classes Introduction 💭